Juraj Okoličány

 Juraj Okoličány (28 March 1943 – 10 September 2008) was a Slovak ice hockey referee and ice hockey administrator.
-He officiated from 1962 to 1986, including games in the Czechoslovak First Ice Hockey League, IIHF World U20 Championships, and Ice Hockey World Championships.
+He officiated from 1962 to 1986, including games in the Czechoslovak First Ice Hockey League, IIHF World Junior Championships, and Ice Hockey World Championships.
 He served as an executive with the Slovak Ice Hockey Federation from 1990 to 2003, where he developed officials, translated rules into Slovak, and directed the organizing committee when Slovakia hosted international events.
 He was also the manager of the Slovakia men's national ice hockey team from 1993 to 1998.
 He served as a committee member of the International Ice Hockey Federation (IIHF) from 1993 to 2008, and was a supervisor of officials at World Championships and Winter Olympic Games.
 His contributions to the IIHF and international ice hockey were recognized in 2008 when he received the Paul Loicq Award.

 Early life

 Okoličány was born 28 March 1943, in Žilina, Czechoslovakia.
 He graduated from secondary school in Žilina in 1960, then finished a two-year audiovisual program at an engineering school in Bratislava.
 He completed basic military service from 1962 to 1964, then worked as an audio engineer and as a technician at Charles University.

 Okoličány played hockey as a defenceman for Dynamo Žilina from 1957 to 1961, and with Dukla Bratislava during his military service.
-He retired from playing due to health reasons.
+He retired from playing for health reasons.

 Officiating career

 Okoličány had a career as an ice hockey referee for 26 years from 1962 to 1986.
 He made his professional referee debut at age 19, and was the youngest official in the Czechoslovak First Ice Hockey League.
 His first match was in Brno between the home team ZKL Brno, and visitors Spartak Moravia Olomouc.
 He worked for 15 seasons in the Czechoslovak First Ice Hockey League, and was ranked among the top officials in 11 of those 15 seasons.
-He officiated internationally from 1973 to 1985, and was chosen to work at four IIHF World U20 Championships, and two Ice Hockey World Championships B-division tournaments.
+He officiated internationally from 1973 to 1985, and was chosen to work at four IIHF World Junior Championships, and two Ice Hockey World Championships B-division tournaments.